 Livedrive was one of the first services that announced support for Windows 8 and they stayed true to their promise.
 A couple of days ago, they released their Windows 8 supported client and also came up with one in the new “Metro” design.

-Livedrive is not one of our top performers because of some reliability issues in our testing but they have an interesting offer combining unlimited online backup with a 2TB syncing folder.
-So if you find yourself constantly running out of space with your Dropbox (Editor Rating: 40, 100 GB for 99 $/year) then Livedrive might be the
+Livedrive is not one of our top performers because of some reliability issues in our testing but they have an interesting offer, combining unlimited online backup with a 2TB syncing folder.
+If you find yourself constantly running out of space with your Dropbox (Editor Rating: , 2 GB for 0 $/year), then, Livedrive might be the

 better cheaper option.

-“When you do decide to take the Windows 8 plunge remember Backblaze will be there diligently backing up your data” – that’s what Backblaze tells on its blog.
+“When you do decide to take the Windows 8 plunge, remember Backblaze will be there, diligently backing up your data” – that’s what Backblaze says on their blog.
 In fact, we like Backblaze because of its ease of use.
-In comparison to Crashplan (Editor Rating: 35, 10 GB for 32.99 $/year) it is a lot easier for the beginner.
+In comparison to Crashplan (Editor Rating: , Unlimited GB for 59.99 $/year), it is a lot easier for beginners.
 Offering unlimited online backup, too, makes data backup a breeze.

-But of course, there are downsides as well: Backblaze only stores deleted files for 30 days which is still remarkably much in comparison to other providers but falls short on SOS Online Backup (Editor Rating: 40, Unlimited GB for 59.99 $/year).
+But of course, there are downsides as well: Backblaze only stores deleted files for 30 days which is remarkably like other providers but falls short on SOS Online Backup (Editor Rating: , 50 GB for 59.88 $/year).

-Crashplan supports all major operating systems, including Solaris, of course they support Windows 8 as well.
-Crashplan’s major advantage over other competitors like Carbonite (Editor Rating: 40, Unlimited GB for 59.99 $/year) is that it is truly unlimited.
+Crashplan supports all major operating systems, including Solaris, and of course, they support Windows 8 as well.
+Crashplan’s major advantage over other competitors like Carbonite (Editor Rating: , Unlimited GB for 59.99 $/year) is that it is truly unlimited.
 No caps to find whatsoever.
 The only question we have is: how long are they going to exist that way?